nicolasembleton/jQuery-Timeline-Plugin/README.md

                 link_is_hash: true,                                 // If the link is a hash, it will update the location.hash, otherwise open a new window
                 normal_color: "#58595b",                            // Overwrites the normal color
                 hover_color: "#ed145b",                             // Overwrites the hovered color
+                auto_detect_active_bullet: true,		            // If set to true, will parse the current link or hash ( depending on the type ) to match
                 times: [
                     { text: "2011", type: "separator" },            // Will generate a separator
                     { link: "#open-me", text: "05"},